youbin2014/MassPrediction/README.md

 To use run the code:

 1. Install Anaconda
-2. 'pip install -r requirements.txt'
+2. pip install -r requirements.txt